Learn About Your Study Destination

 English language education has been vigorously promoted since the 18th century in order to spread its usage as the common language throughout the colonies.
 These early activities contributed to the dramatic rise of the English language and, of course, its expansion throughout the United States and Canada.

 Students from around the world travel to the United Kingdom to receive high-quality education from the hundreds of language schools and its 88 universities.
-Recently, Prime Minister Tony Blair launched a three-year global campaign to more actively promote the UK as an attractive study abroad destination for foreign students.
+In 1999, Prime Minister Tony Blair launched a three-year global campaign to more actively promote the UK as an attractive study abroad destination for foreign students.
 Some measures are being put into practice, such as the simplification of visa entry formalities and the relaxation of employment regulations.
 The number of students wishing to study in the United Kingdom has already increased under these policies.
 The level of education in other fields besides the English language, such as fine art, music, and lifelong education is also very high.

 ClimateThanks to a warm current blowing in from the Gulf of Mexico, the climate is comparatively mild throughout the year.
 In England the mean annual temperature at low altitudes varies from about 8.5ºC to 11ºC.
 July is normally the warmest month where the high temperatures bring about foggy or cloudy weather in the London area.
 The annual precipitation is 760mm with rain falling typically one out of every three days.
 The sunniest parts of the United Kingdom are along the south coast of England.
 Mean daily sunshine figures reach a maximum in May or June, and are lowest in December.